Hyperclaw79/GoGoAnime-Spider/README.md

 Usage
 ---
-Simply enter the gogoanime link to the first episode of the anime you want to download.
+Simply enter the name of the anime you want to download.
 Then enter the number of episodes and choose the desired quality.
 The script will attempt to fetch all the direct download links for you and store them into two text files. **Links.txt** will contain a reader-friendly listing while **Links2.txt** will get you a ready to copy-paste listing.

 Bugs
 ---